Skip to main content

 The cadence works because it makes problems visible early and small.
 A deal that stalls for one week gets discussed in the next standup.
 A channel that underperforms gets flagged in the monthly review.
 A structural issue gets addressed in the quarterly plan.

 Companies I have worked with that adopt this cadence see 20-35% improvement in pipeline conversion within two quarters.
+Average time-to-decision drops from 2-3 weeks to 2-3 days.
 Not because of better strategy, but because of faster feedback loops.

 Your First Step